-Join Richard Harrington for an in-depth discussion in this video Long exposure photography, part of Up and Running with the Nikon D3200 and D3300.
+Join Richard Harrington for an in-depth discussion in this video Long exposure photography, part of Learning to Shoot with the Nikon D3200 and D3300.

 - One style of photography that's gaining in popularity is long exposure.
 In this case, the shutter stays open for a very long time, and this can be useful for things like moving tail lights, stars, or fireworks, and your camera offers two different shutter speeds in manual mode that are useful for this.
 The first option, Bulb, causes the shutter to remain open while the shutter release button is pressed all the way down.
 Now this could be quite useful because you could press and hold the button to leave the shutter open as long as you want.

 When you release, the shutter will close.
 Now to prevent any sort of blur, be sure to use a tripod or the remote controller we talked about earlier.
 With the Time mode, you start the exposure by pressing the shutter release button on the camera or with the remote control.
 The shutter will remain open for 30 minutes or until the button is pressed again.
 Yes, I did say 30 minutes.
 That could be quite useful if you're shooting a long exposure, say of a body of water, and you've got of neutral density filter on the camera.